HastilyConceivedCreatures/safecat/README.md

 6. `safecat show-certs <created|received>`.
 Show the certificates created or received by the user, which are located in the folder `certs/created` or `certs/received` correspondingly.

+## Noir examples
+There are two examples of integrating Safecat with Noir (tested with V0.25.0).

+1. [Poseidon hash of a long string](noir-examples/poseidon-hash-long-strings/).
+Creating a Poseidon hash of long strings in Noir that corresponds to Poseidon hashes created with Safecat.
+2. [Verify certificates](noir-examples/verify_certifiates/).
+Verifying with Noir certificates built by Safecat.
+This is a big elaborated example.

 ## Limitations
 Poseidon hash is limited to strings of 496 characters.